Importing samples

 Demand and quality

 Before you place a large order with a foreign supplier, you need to check the demand for the product with your (future) customers.
 Samples provide a simple way to do this.
 Samples are not trading goods.
-Their aim is to help you find potential clients.
-A sample also helps to find out if the product meets your own quality requirements, and the existing product requirements.
-Samples enable you to compare products from different suppliers.
+They are intended to get future orders.

 Conditions